webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 </div>

 You can see, at a glance, these are not too different.
-You call different functions but otherwise it's pretty similar.
+You call different functions, but otherwise it's pretty similar.

 ### Creating a Texture